ReplayGain: Target loudness

 The target loudness is specified as the loudness of a stereo pink noise signal played back at 89 dB sound pressure level or −14 dB relative to full scale.
 This is based on SMPTE recommendation RP 200:2002, which specifies a similar method for calibrating playback levels in movie theaters using a reference level 6 dB lower (83 dB SPL, −20 dBFS).

 Track-gain and album-gain

 ReplayGain analysis can be performed on individual tracks so that all tracks will be of equal volume on playback.
 Analysis can also be performed on a per-album basis.
-In album-gain analysis an additional peak-value and gain-value, which will be shared by the whole album, is calculated.
+In album-gain analysis, an additional peak-value and gain-value, which will be shared by the whole album, are calculated.
 Using the album-gain values during playback will preserve the volume differences among tracks on an album.

 On playback, listeners may decide if they want all tracks to sound equally loud or if they want all albums to sound equally loud with different tracks having different loudness.
 In album-gain mode, when album-gain data is missing, players should use track-gain data instead.